Phillips family disappearances: Ram raid in Piopio and confrontation with the police

-The children's mother Catherine Christey released a statement expressing relief that her three children had been found safely and expressing aroha for the wounded police officer.
+The children's mother released a statement expressing relief that her three children had been found safely and expressing aroha for the wounded police officer.
 On 10 September, Police Commissioner Richard Chambers confirmed that the children would remain in the care of Oranga Tamariki (the Ministry for Children) and that police would not question them while they continued their search for further campsites and Phillips' accomplices.
 Police also carried out a postmortem of Phillips and returned his body to his family on 11 September.
 Detective inspector Daryl Smith also confirmed that police were examining Phillips' campsites in the Waikato region, and were expected to finish by 12 September.

 In early October, Phillips' parents, Neville and Julia Phillips, publicly apologised for their son's actions in a letter to the King Country News.
 By 24 October, Police had found two more of Phillip's hidden campsites to the north and east of Marokopa, in addition to the makeshift camp near Te Anga Road.
 Detective Superintendent Ross McKay stated that the Police investigation confirmed that Phillips and his children frequently travelled between these makeshift camps to avoid detection.